 The average lifespan for this breed is between 12 and 14 years old if taken care of properly, but it can be as low as eight years old if the dog has severe bone problems in its rear legs or hips.

-They will also die much sooner than expected if fed an unhealthy diet due to obesity-related health issues, so diet is important.
+They will also die much sooner than expected if fed an unhealthy diet due to obesity-related health issues, so diet is important and treats should be minimized.

 Size of a Lowchen Dog

-A male Lowchen is typically 11 inches tall with a shoulder height around 9-10 inches, while females are typically 6 inches in both categories.
-However, the size of these dogs can vary depending on the country of origin, parentage, and even the breeder that produced them.
+A male Lowchen is typically 11 inches tall with a shoulder height around 9-10 inches, while females are typically 6 inches in height.
+However, the size of these dogs can vary depending on the country of origin and parentage.

 Country of Origin – The Lowchen Dog, is originally from Europe, where it was once used as a ratting dog to keep homes free of vermin.
 It’s unknown when exactly this breed was developed.

-Records show that these dogs existed during the Middle Ages when they were kept by monks who enjoyed their companionship just like royals did at that period.
+Records show that these dogs existed during the Middle Ages when they were kept by monks in France who enjoyed their companionship just like some royals did during that period.

-It’s possible that this breed descends from the Maltese dog and was mixed with another breed, possibly the Shih Tzu, centuries ago because of their long hair.
+It’s possible that this breed descends from the Maltese dog and was mixed with another breed, because of their long hair, possibly the Shih Tzu several centuries ago.

 Health Problems for the Lowchen